 Relevant to this, is that on my return, I stopped for a chat with a shop owner, sitting with her at a table beside the sidewalk of Grey Street.
 Some of those same DA shirts I’d seen earlier waved to me as they passed by on their way back to the taxi rank.
 Curious as to their friendliness after what had just happened at the Yacht Club, I caught up to 3 of the ladies and, within minutes, they had me hooked in conversation and so I offered them a cold drink in an air-conditioned pub nearby.

 The ladies were Anna (71), Linda (55) and Elizabeth (56) and they live in Keurhoek (what some would still call a township) in Rheenendal which is found in the countryside of Knysna.
 They were upset because they’d been under the impression that they’d get a chance to ask Helen Zille questions about their community (I’ll tell you about those in the next blog).
 Instead, they’d been bussed in by the DA and given a free t-shirt so the cameras could click blue.
 They were hot from a long wait in a scorcher of a morning.
 They were dehydrated.

-Moments like this help explain why i went from wanting to be a DA fundraiser to a DA questioner.
-There’s been 3 years of moments such as this.
+Moments like this help explain why I went from wanting to be a DA fundraiser to a DA questioner.
+There have been 3 years of moments such as this.